guilimberg/guilimberg.github.io/_pages/research.md

 </p>

 <p align="justify">
 Admittedly, I am someone ‘born’ in the <i>Gaia</i> era.
 Most of my research revolves around astrometric and spectro-photometric data provided by the <a href="https://www.cosmos.esa.int/web/gaia" style="text-decoration: none"><i>Gaia</i> space mission</a>.
 Also, I make extensive usage of data from large-scale spectroscopic surveys (e.g., APOGEE, GALAH, and SEGUE) to obtain a full chemodynamical view of stellar populations.
-I also perform observations and analysis of low- and high-resolution spectra myself, in particular to derive detailed chemical abundances of stars.
+I also perform observations and analysis of low- and high-resolution spectra myself, in particular to derive detailed chemical abundances patterns of stars.
 </p>

 <p align="justify">
-More specific topics of my interest include metal-poor stars, stellar streams and overdensities, star clusters, dwarf galaxies, and chemical abundances from high-resolution spectroscopy.
+More specific topics of my interest include metal-poor stars, stellar streams and overdensities, star clusters, dwarf galaxies, including both low- and high-resolution spectroscopy.
 </p>

 <!--- Star clusters